Export LinkedIn Contacts – Plus Full Profiles and Email Addresses

 If you opt for ‘Deep Profile’ this will extract all the data from your contact’s full LinkedIn profile, meaning you can extract up to 1,000 in a day.

-‘Generate Emails’ will use LIX’s intelligent email finder to search the web and provide you with the best possible email addresses for each contact, automatically, within minutes.
+‘Generate Emails’ will use LIX’s intelligent email finder to search the web and provide you with 98% accurate validated addresses for each contact, automatically, within minutes.
 This is an extremely powerful tool for outreach and lead generation!

 ‘View Profiles’ is an automated profile viewer, recommended for use in People searches rather than with your current contacts.
 It automatically views the profiles of people in a given list so that they get a notification letting them know you stopped by.
 It can be a great way to warm up potential new connections.